April March (dancer): Burlesque career

 While appearing at the Picadilly Club in Miami, FL., March was invited to attend a luncheon by Prince Thamur and Prince Mansour of Saudi Arabia who were accompanying their father, King Saud, on a trip to the United States.
 King Saud heard of March from his two sons and requested a private audience with her.
 This invitation led to a request by the U. S. State Department for March to secretly deliver a letter to King Saud.
 March agreed to deliver the letter.
 March was asked by King Saud to accompany him to Majorca, Spain and then back to Saudi Arabia.
 On the advice of the United States Government, March turned down the offer, fearing for her life.

 Shortly after her meeting with the Saudi King, April March was involved in a fatal shoot out in another Miami club, The Place Pigalle.
 After a dispute over a bill on which he was charged for March's drinks while she sat at his table, a drunken customer began shooting randomly through the club.
-When the shooting was over, a singer had been murdered, a doorman had wounded in both legs and one of the dancers had been wounded in one leg which was eventually amputated.
+When the shooting was over, a singer had been murdered, a doorman was wounded in both legs and one of the dancers had been wounded in one leg which was eventually amputated.
 The shooter held a gun to April March's head and was overpowered just before pulling the trigger.
 True Detective magazine picked up the story, labeling March a Femme Fatale who had been the cause of the shootout.